RTEMS/rtems-docs/user/bsps/bsps-riscv.rst

 **Program the eMMC/SD with the payload binary:**

--  Setting Up UART Communication from the Host PC
+-  Setting Up UART Communication via the Debug serial console from the Host PC

    1. List USB Serial Devices

    .. code:: shell

-      $ ls /dev | grep -i ttyusb
+      $ ls /dev | grep -i ttyUSB

-   This command lists all connected USB serial devices.
-Look for ``ttyUSB0`` or similar entries
+   This will vary by host.
+The command lists all connected USB serial devices.
+   Look for ``ttyUSB0`` or similar entries.
+See also the BeagleV-Fire docs.

    2. Modify the permissions of the identified USB serial device to allow read and write access